 Related: Political Socialization Examples

 Stereotypes can be harmful to everyone.
-They rely on prejudices and biases that see people not as unique and complex individuals, but instead as the worst version of a social trope about a group of people.
+As demonstrated in the stereotype content model, they rely on prejudices and biases that see people not as unique and complex individuals, but instead as the worst version of a social trope about a group of people.
 Stereotypes can be classified into at least nine types of stereotypes which have persisted throughout the generations.

 Traditional media (and today, new media) have long promoted and perpetuated these stereotypes.
 By challenging both media and real-life instances of stereotyping, we can help to create a more inclusive world.